lgchiaretto/openshift4-backup-automation/README.md

 Grant access to the **privileged** scc to the service account **openshift-backup** running the Cronjob.

-`oc adm policy add-scc-to-user privileged -z openshift-backup`
+`oc adm policy add-scc-to-user privileged -z openshift-backup -n ocp-backup-etcd`